 What are the primary exchanges for IPOs?
-How do they differ?
+How do they

-SIX operates the principal securities exchange in Switzerland and is the fourth largest exchange in Europe.
-As of 31 May 2020, SIX had 253 companies listed (of which 219 were Swiss-domiciled issuers).
+SIX operates the principal securities exchange in Switzerland and is currently the third-largest exchange in Europe, with a free-float market capitalisation of 1.5 trillion francs (as per August 2020).
+As of 30 April 2021, SIX had 250 companies listed (of which 220 were Swiss-domiciled issuers).
 The only other equity exchange in Switzerland is BX Swiss AG (BX Swiss).
 The BX Swiss is much smaller than SIX and mainly targets small and medium-sized Swiss enterprises.
-As of 31 May 2020, 18 companies were listed on the BX Swiss.
+As of 30 April 2021, 18 companies were listed on the BX Swiss.